 "Alchemy" is the encapsulation of transmuting suffering into strength, misery to mastery, tragedy into triumph.

-This is a comprehensive course specifically curated with everything I have ever gathered, experienced, observed and learned - passionately combined to help the student of life craft meaning and fulfillment.
+This is a comprehensive one on one program specifically curated with everything I have ever gathered, experienced, observed and learned - passionately combined to help the student of life craft meaning, strength, and fulfillment out of ashes.